 When is the application deadline?
-Chatfield College offers a rolling admissions process but is highly recommended that a student submit all necessary information two weeks before each start.
+Chatfield College offers a rolling admissions process but is highly recommended that a student submit all necessary information two weeks before the start of each term.
+Fall 2020 begins August 17; Spring 2021 begins January 19; Summer 2021 begins June 7.

 When do classes start?
 Click here for the most recent Academic Calendar.

 Do I need a high school diploma or GED to start classes?
 No. You do not need to have a high school diploma or GED to begin taking classes.
-However, in order to be fully admitted and to receive financial aid, you must be a high school graduate or have a GED submitted to the Financial Aid office before the first day of class.
+However, in order to receive financial aid, you must be a high school graduate or have a GED submitted to the Financial Aid office before the first day of class.

 Why do I have to submit my high school transcript if I have already attended a college?
 This is now a federal requirement to receive financial aid.

 What is the Accuplacer test, and why do I need to take it?
-The Accuplacer test accurately places you into reading, writing, math and computer classes that are best suited for your abilities.
-The Placement Test is only to ensure your success and does not affect your admissions status.
+The Accuplacer test places you into the reading, writing, math, and computer classes best suited for your abilities.
+The placement test is only used to ensure your success and does not affect your admissions status.

 How will I know if I’ve been accepted?
-You will receive an official enrollment certificate from the college along with other pertinent information.
+You will receive an official acceptance letter within one week of applying to Chatfield.

-I am an underclassman in High School and want to participate in CCP, can I do that at Chatfield?
+I am an underclassman in high school and want to participate in CCP.
 Chatfield College welcomes CCP students and is a preferred provider for many local high schools.
 Click here for the current application, complete with instructions.

 I am a college graduate.
 How do I apply?
 If you have already graduated from a regionally accredited institution, you must meet with the Academic Dean for program approval.
 Dean Peter Hanson can be reached at 513-875-3344 ext.
 113.

 I would like to audit a class.
 Is this possible?
 Yes.
 Students who are interested in taking a course solely for the value of the instruction may register to audit the course.
 No college credit may be earned or later claimed for an audited course.
-One third tuition is required for an audited course.
+Audited courses are billed at one-third of the current tuition rate.

 What is the class size at Chatfield College?
-The student-to-faculty ratio is currently 11 to 1, and the typical average class size is 10 students per class.
+The student-to-faculty ratio is currently 7:1.
 At Chatfield you really are a name, not a number.

 What are the classes like?
-Chatfield offers a wide variety of class types including both lecture/discussion courses, seminar courses and classes that are “hands on” classes.
-Many classes will require lab time and some classes like zoology, archeology and art work outside and sometimes off campus.
+Chatfield offers a wide variety of class types including both lecture/discussion courses, seminar courses, and classes that are “hands-on.”
+Many classes require lab time.
+Some classes like zoology, archeology, and art study have off-campus learning opportunities.

 When do students have to decide on a choice of concentration?
-Students should talk to their advisors when the schedule classes about concentrations.
-We have a wide variety to choose from or not.
+Students should talk to their advisors about concentrations when they schedule classes.
 The great thing about Chatfield College and the liberal arts degree program is it is ok to be undecided.

 Is it possible to receive credit for courses taken at other colleges?
 AP?
 Yes.
 Credit through all of these programs is possible.
 For transfer credit, you must provide Chatfield with an official transcript sent directly from the college(s) you attended.
-Keep in mind, though, that some classes may not transfer.
+Some classes may not transfer.
 You can consult with the Registrar’s Office to confirm whether or not the college you are transferring from is accredited and whether or not the classes are transferable.
 For AP credit, you must earn at least a 3 on the AP exam.

-I want to attend college, but circumstances require me to work full-time.
+I want to attend college but circumstances require me to work full-time.
 How can I attend classes?
-Chatfield college offers block schedule classes meaning each class meets once a week for two and a half hours.
+Chatfield college offers a combination of in-person and online classes.
+Classes meet once a week for two and a half hours.
 This makes scheduling around most circumstances possible.
 We offer classes in the morning, afternoon, evening, and even on Saturdays making attendance a realistic addition to your schedule.
-If you are unable to work full-time and attend classes full-time, you may attend classes on a part-time basis.

 How many credit hours are considered full-time?
 Students must be enrolled in twelve (12) or more credit hours per semester to be considered full-time.